Summit Prep School prepares students for life

 "and this meant you no longer had time to work with kids," Johnson said.

 He had run a hospital clinical program in Illinois before becoming director of psychiatry services at St. Patrick Hospital in Missoula.
-He was

 MAKING PROGRESS IN THERAPY

 Now in its sixth year, Summit Preparatory School is the only therapeutic boarding school in Montana that is accredited by the Montana Office of Public Instruction.
 Parents are a vital part of the students' success, and parental involvement is encouraged throughout the process.
 This includes clinical therapy sessions with the parents and their children.

 Students at Summit are part of teams that live, eat, and recreate together.
 In many ways, the team concept resembles a family.

 "It isn't just compliance with program rules, it's about forming healthy relationships," Rick Johnson said.
 The same-sex teams of eight to 10 students help the adolescents work on their personal identity.